Laser printing: Business-model comparison with inkjet printers

 Manufacturers use a similar business model for both low-cost color laser printers and inkjet printers: the printers are sold cheaply while replacement toners and inks are relatively expensive.
 A color laser printer's average running cost per page is usually slightly less, even though both the laser printer and laser toner cartridge have higher upfront prices, as laser toner cartridges print many more sheets relative to their cost than inkjet cartridges.
-Inkjet printers are better at printing photographs and color records, and keeping in mind that there are color laser printers, they're more costly.

 The print quality of color lasers is limited by their resolution (typically 600–1200 dpi) and their use of just four color toners.
 They often have trouble printing large areas of the same or subtle gradations of color.
 Inkjet printers designed for printing photos can produce much higher quality color images.
 An in-depth comparison of inkjet and laser printers suggest that laser printers are the ideal choice for a high quality, volume printer, while inkjet printers tend to focus on large-format printers and household units.
 Laser printers offer more precise edging and in-depth monochromatic color.
 In addition, color laser printers are much faster than inkjet printers, although being generally larger and bulkier.

 Anti-counterfeiting marks

 Many modern color laser printers mark printouts by a nearly invisible dot raster, for the purpose of traceability.
 The dots are yellow and about 0.1 mm in size, with a raster of about 1 mm.
 This is purportedly the result of a deal between the US government and printer manufacturers to help track counterfeiters.
 The dots encode data such as printing date, time, and printer serial number in binary-coded decimal on every sheet of paper printed, which allows pieces of paper to be traced by the manufacturer to identify the place of purchase, and sometimes the buyer.

 Digital-rights advocacy groups such as the Electronic Frontier Foundation are concerned about this erosion of the privacy and anonymity of those who print.
+In particular, the tracking dots were implicated as a tool that directly lead to the arrest and conviction of whistleblower Reality Winner.